wxgeorge/blogordial-soup/the-system.md

 }
 ```

-This is really gross for the coupling.
+This is gross for the coupling it introduces.
 While you do need to know something about what environment you'll be executing in for compilation to be well defined (e.g. what architecture will we execute upon?), this is far, more coupling than we need.
 Even if we changed the conditionally compiled block to something that's deferred to run time evaluation (giving us a binary that could conceivably be ported from one operating system to another), we still have bizarre and gross coupling between our command-interpreter and the entire zoo of possible operating systems and operating system layouts.
 It's gross if we can't change something like where we write the users home directories because it's baked into a multitude of basic programs like bash.
 Moreover, this logic would need to be duplicated across _every command interpreter_.
-This is awful, and likely would frustrate people from experimenting with this fundamental progrmas.
+This is awful, and this pain would not be worth convenience we get .

 The answer of how we do it, is the operating system promises to set the HOME environment variable to the home directory of the current user.
 This is one of the requirements for being a POSIX compliant operating system (TODO: check if Windows does the same).

 So I claim, without having looked at the source code for bash and zsh, that these command interpreters know how to expand ~ based on the $HOME environment variable.
 We can test this by updating the value of HOME and seeing how the shell behaves.
+That's an exercise.
+Go do it.
 So we have an example of how to take a basic mechanism for communicating information, and are using it to coordinate a particular program's execution within the broader system.

+Now that you've seen this change we observe a significant point here: we were able to modify the behaviour of a compiled program, without recompiling it's source code or changing it's configuration files.
+This is an important point.
+This kind of flexibility is flexibility that all programs need in some respect or another.
+Sometimes this flexibility should arise through configuration files.
+Sometimes this flexibility is best provided with command-line switches provided at invocation time.
+And sometimes this flexibility is best provided with environment variables.

 Examples Con't: PATH

-Let's look at another, considerably more significant environment variable with shared semantics.
-PATH.
+Let's look at another environment variable with (arguably) more significant semantics than our previous example: PATH.

 So: you open a terminal and type python.
 We're doing this because we want to run an instance of the python interpreter.
-Now python comes pre-installed in Darwin and Ubuntu, so maybe it took Apple and Canonical an great deal of work of customizing bash so that when I type `python`, it runs.
+Now python comes pre-installed in OSX and Ubuntu, so maybe it took Apple and Canonical an great deal of work of customizing bash so that when I type `python`, it runs.
 You don't think they did that?

 People who have installed python on Windows may have experienced some of this pain.
 They downloaded a file from the internet that started with python and ended with `.msi`.
 They double-clicked that file, and they got some icons on their desktop and in the start menu, but if they open a `cmd` prompt and type python, nothing happens.
 What gives?

-POSIX users will be familiar with the program `which`. (man which! go make me a sandwich!). `> which python` will result in the output "/usr/bin/python" for both Darwin and Ubuntu (/usr/bin is the expected location of all the programs installed by default in the system). `ls`ing that path reveals that file exists.
+POSIX users will be familiar with the program `which`. (man which! go make me a sandwich!). `> which python` will result in the output "/usr/bin/python" for both OSX and Ubuntu (/usr/bin is the expected location of all the programs installed by default in the system). `ls`ing that path reveals that file exists.
 And if you run `> /usr/bin/python` this has the same effect as `> python`. `/usr/bin/python` is the fully-qualified path of the python interpreter in your file-system.
 So how did bash find it?

 The answer concerns the convention of PATH: what it specifices, and how it is formatted.